kwescon1/task-api/Readme.md

 3. **Start the application using Make**

-The included Makefile simplifies the setup and development process.
-Use the following commands as needed:
+Use the following Makefile commands as needed:

 - `make setup` to prepare and start the project.
 - `make fresh` to rebuild and restart containers.